 Previous Truth Initiative research published in Preventive Medicine Reports show high interest in quitting among young people.
 A majority of current young e-cigarette users surveyed say they intend to quit, with one-third reporting a past-year quit attempt and 15% aiming to quit in the next month.

-This Is Quitting, the first-of-its-kind texting program from the truth campaign to help young people quit vaping, has become a resource for nearly 400,000 young people and is free.
+This Is Quitting, the first-of-its-kind texting program from the truth campaign to help young people quit vaping, has become a resource for over 500,000 young people and is free.
 To access it and receive immediate help, teens and young adults can text “DITCHVAPE” to 88709.
 Parents of young people who vape can receive support at BecomeAnEx.org.
 Additional quit programs from Truth Initiative include BecomeAnEX, a free, digital quit-smoking plan and online community of thousands of smokers and ex-smokers developed in collaboration with Mayo Clinic, and the EX Program, which expands on BecomeAnEX to provide an enterprise-level tobacco cessation program designed for employers and health plans.